 - Check mail is delivered for amount transfer, or any message is displayed for network connection or invalid account number.

-- Check transferred amount is deducted from your account.
+- Check that the transferred amount is deducted from your account.

 Negative Test Cases For Fund Transfer

 - Enter incorrect user name and password(Authorization should be failed).

 - Check the A/C balance for sufficient to transfer(if the A/C balance<1000), the transfer is not allowed.

 - Enter the wrong authorization code for transfer.
-Enter the A/C number, Branch name to transfer. (wrong details, transfer not enabled).
+Enter the A/C number and branch name to transfer. (wrong details, transfer not enabled).

 - Transfer amount > max limit, transferring the amount denied.

 Test cases for online transactions are essential for ensuring financial systems’ proper functioning and security.
 These test cases can cover various scenarios, including fund transfers between accounts, payment processing, and fraud detection.
 By thoroughly testing these systems, businesses can ensure their customers can confidently and securely conduct online transactions.

-Additionally, regular testing can help identify and fix any issues or vulnerabilities before they cause problems for users.
+Additionally, regular testing can help identify and fix any issues or vulnerabilities before they cause user problems.
 Overall, the development and execution of robust test cases for online transactions are crucial for the smooth operation of e-commerce and other financial systems.

 Here are some test cases you can develop for the most common flow of bank transfers.
 I would appreciate any feedback or suggestions on improving these test cases in the comments below, and please feel free to share this post on Facebook or Twitter.